yancylau/learngit/readme.txt

-Git is a versiion control system.
+Git is a distrivuted versiion control system.
 Git is free software.